What Cheese Goes on Pizza?

 Mozzarella

 Most of us associate mozzarella with pizza, and it does.
-Its ooey-gooey texture and neutral flavor make it an excellent choice for toppings on pizzas.
+It’s ooey-gooey texture and neutral flavor make it an excellent choice for pizza toppings.

 It pairs well with both spicy and mild flavors.
-However, if you are looking for creamy cheese, try substituting goat cheese.
+However, if you want creamy cheese, try substituting goat cheese.
 You can also add more cheese to your pizza if you like the taste of ricotta.

 The mozzarella was invented in Southern Italy during the first century A.D.
 Its earliest form was likely made from sheep’s milk.

 This cheese was discovered accidentally when some curds accidentally fell into hot water.
-Monks at the San Lorenzo di Capua monastery are recorded as handing out bread with Mozza cheese.
+The San Lorenzo di Capua monastery monks are recorded as handing out bread with Mozza cheese.

 However, many people today associate mozzarella with pizza toppings.